BMBL INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Bumble Inc. Investors With Substantial Losses Have Opportunity To Lead Class Act...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
-02, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Bumble Inc. (“Bumble” or“the Company”) (NASDAQ: BMBL) and certain of its officers.
+NEW YORK, Oct.
+7, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Bumble Inc. ("Bumble" or "the Company") (NASDAQ: BMBL ) and certain of its officers.

 Class Definition